Warner Leisure Hotels: Dovercourt Bay

-This site in Essex was used as 'Maplins' in the BBC comedy Hi-De-Hi!.
+This site in Essex was used as 'Maplins' in the BBC comedy Hi-de-Hi!.
 This site was badly damaged in the Great Storm of 1987 and closed shortly after.

 Minster

-On the Isle of Sheppey, closed in the 1980s, many buildings survive but are now privately owned.
+On the Isle of Sheppey, which closed in the 1980s, many buildings survive but are now privately owned.

 Northney

 The first Warner camp on Hayling Island.
+Used throughout World War Two as HMS Northney.
 Closed and redeveloped for housing in the 1980s.

 Southleigh

 On Hayling Island.
 An original Warner camp.
-It closed in the 1980s and the site redeveloped for housing.
+It closed in the 1980s and the site was redeveloped for housing.

 Woodside Bay

 On the Isle of Wight, near Pontins Little Canada.
 Only open for less than 20 years and demolished after closure.
 Now the site of a holiday park.

 Caister

-Caister on Sea Holiday Park, near Great Yarmouth is still operational and part of Haven Holidays.
+Caister on Sea Holiday Park, near Great Yarmouth, is still operational and part of Haven Holidays.

 Devon Coast

-Originally called Devon Coast Country Club, this full board camp opened after the war and despite its name was actually located 1.5 miles inland from the coast!
+Originally called Devon Coast Country Club, this full board camp opened after the war and despite its name was actually located 1½ miles inland from the coast.

 By the 1970s it was owned by Ladbrokes.
 Around 1990 it became a Warner Holiday Camp as an adults only camp.
-Following changes to Warner Holidays it became branded as Shearings around 1992/3 but only lasted until 1994 before being closed down and the land sold for housing development.
+Following changes to Warner Holidays, it became branded as Shearings around 1992/3 but only lasted until 1994 before being closed down and the land sold for housing development.